Pcnaid-Dev/AtlasPDF-iOS/README.md

-# PDFEasy-iOS
+# AtlasPDF

-PDF Easy is an iOS app for iPhone and iPad that allows to convert and manage pdf files.
-[App Store Link](https://apps.apple.com/us/app/pdf-easy-convert-edit/id1659625843).
+AtlasPDF is an iOS app for iPhones that allow users to edit and manage their pdf files.

 # Main features